SuitedCoder/Privacy/Privacy.md

 # The Horang Studios Privacy Policy
-### Effective date : 24 February 2024
+### Effective date: 24 February 2024

 ### User data we collect

-We collect your data in order to operate efficiently and provide you the best experiences in our product, pleasw ready the following Privacy Policy thoroughly before using our Products.
+We collect your data in order to operate efficiently and provide you the best experiences in our product, please read the following Privacy Policy thoroughly before using our Products.

-- Email Adress: we collect your email address used for login
+- Email Address: we collect your email address used for login
 - Username and Password: we collect your username and password used for login

-### Other informations collected include data collected by google which are not visible to us
+### Other information collected includes data collected by Google, which is not visible to us.